 \section{Abstract}

-An exact, closed form, and easy to compute expression for the mean integrated squared error (MISE) of a kernel estimator of a normal mixture cumulative distribution function is derived for the class of arbitrary order Gaussian-based kernels, extending the results of \citeauthor{marron1992} (\citeyear{marron1992}), `Exact MISE', \textit{Ann.
-Stat.} 20(2), 712--736, to estimation of distribution functions.
-Comparisons are made with MISE of the empirical distribution function and the infeasible minimum MISE of kernel estimators.
+An exact, closed form, and easy to compute expression for the mean integrated squared error (MISE) of a kernel estimator of a normal mixture cumulative distribution function is derived for the class of arbitrary order Gaussian-based kernels.
+Comparisons are made with MISE of the empirical distribution function, the infeasible minimum MISE of kernel estimators, and the asymptotically optimal second order uniform kernel.
+The results afford straightforward extensions to other classes of kernel functions and distributions.
 The analysis also offers a guide on when to use higher order kernels in distribution function estimation.

-A simple plug-in method of simultaneously selecting the optimal bandwidth and kernel order is proposed, wherein a normal mixture distribution is fitted to the data at a preliminary stage and the resultant estimate is plugged into the exact MISE formula.
-A simulation study conducted to evaluate performance of this method in finite samples suggests that it works well, although it does not always outperform existing bandwidth selection procedures.
+A simple plug-in method of simultaneously selecting the optimal bandwidth and kernel order is proposed based on a non-asymptotic approximation of the unknown distribution by a normal mixture.
+A simulation study shows that the method works well in finite samples, thus providing a viable alternative to existing bandwidth selection procedures.